odemuno/vertexai-movie_rating_prediction/README.md

 # Step 2: Preparing Training Data
 Preparing training data is crucial in ensuring the accuracy and effectiveness of machine learning models.
 Properly labeled and well-structured data can help models learn and generalize better, leading to more accurate predictions and insights.
 For this short poject, the assumption is that the data is already prepared.
 It is available on GitHub [(movies.csv)](https://github.com/AbiramiSukumaran/movie-score/blob/main/movies.csv).
 Some of the features of the data are the movie name, rating, and the genre.

+You can also find the dataset in this repo: https://github.com/odemuno/vertexai-movie_rating_prediction/blob/24cd34323530d6d8740a7af5e9e33e1717b913f6/movies.csv#L1

 # Step 3: Creating and Loading Dataset
 First thing you want to do is clone the repo from the GitHub page linked above.